-Whereas the nucleus of the oocytes remains quiescent for years after birth, its dimension and the molecular content change dramatically.
+Whereas the nucleus of the oocytes remains quiescent for years after birth in terms of meiotic point of view (until puberty occurs), its dimension and the molecular content change drammatically.

-The germinal vesicle (GV), readily identifiable in mouse oocytes as a circular structure enclosed within its nuclear envelope, undergoes various structural modifications throughout the growth phase.
-Initially, it experiences an increase in diameter, expanding from 10 to 20-30 μm.
-Additionally, it undergoes translocation toward the periphery of the ooplasm.
+Initially, it experiences an increase in diameter, expanding from 10 to 20-30 $\mu m.$ Additionally, it undergoes translocation toward the periphery of the ooplasm.
 Initially positioned centrally during the early stages of oogenesis, the GV subsequently transitions to a distinctly peripheral location.

-As you can see, in this image the GV (germinal vesicle) is clearly visible, even of this image has been captured with a phasecontrast microscope without any staining.
+In this image the GV (germinal vesicle) is clearly visible, even of this image has been captured with a phase-contrast microscope without any staining.